 - Call Team spends time in prayer and study of scripture to invite God into the process.

-- Call Team creates a description for each position that needs to be filled (tasks and expectations, term of service, spiritual gifts needed, personality fit, support and resources provided) and then prays over it.
+- Call Team creates a description for each position (tasks and expectations, term of service, spiritual gifts needed, personality fit, support and resources provided) and then prays over it.

 - Call Team spends time on their own considering names for specific position descriptions and continues praying (but not asking yet!).